Introduction

 The Fundamentals of Cybersecurity

-• Firewalls: Acting as barriers to unauthorized traffic.
+• Firewalls: These are barriers to unauthorized traffic.

-• Multi-Factor Authentication (MFA): Adding layers of security to prevent unauthorized access.
+• Multi-Factor Authentication (MFA): Adding layers of security to deny unauthorized access.

-While these technologies form the backbone of cybersecurity, they are most effective when paired with ongoing user education.
-For example, teaching employees to recognize phishing emails or avoid insecure Wi-Fi networks can prevent many attacks before they happen.
+These technologies are certainly the backbone of cybersecurity but are most useful in conjunction with ongoing user education.
+For instance, educating employees about how to spot phishing emails or avoiding insecure Wi-Fi networks can prevent many attacks from happening in the first place.

 30 +